Western Monarch Butterfly Project

 Note: Xerces Society generally recommends not planting milkweed within 1 mile of the coast south of Santa Barbara.
 We consulted with Xerces’ agronomist to confirm the suitability of Narrow Leaf Milkweed in Del Mar gardens.

-Butterfly Farms (Encinitas) Plant List
+Butterfly Farms (Encinitas) Plant List (PDF)

 Above: One of the first monarch caterpillars spotted in our Demonstration Garden, with 8+ larvae spotted on two narrowleaf milkweed plants on Aug.
 8, 2023.
 Photo: Betty Wheeler.